Gazzana/Gazzana/README.md

-- 👋 Hi, I’m @Gazzana
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me: lucasgazzana@gmail.com
+- 📫 How to reach me: lucasgazzana.dev@gmail.com

 <!---
 Gazzana/Gazzana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.